CesiumGS/3d-tiles-samples/glTF/EXT_mesh_features/FeatureIdAttribute/README.md

 ### Feature IDs

 Additionally, each vertex has a _feature ID_.
-In this example, the feature ID is given as a [vertex attribute](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features#vertex-attribute).
+In this example, the feature ID is given by the`FEATURE_ID_0` attribute of the mesh primitive.

-The mesh primitive contains a `FEATURE_ID_0` attribute.
 This attribute refers to a standard glTF accessor with type `"SCALAR"` and component type `UNSIGNED_BYTE`, so that each vertex is associated with one `UNSIGNED_BYTE` value as its feature ID.

 The following image shows the mesh primitive with its vertices, their indices, and their feature IDs: